Becoming a Landlord with Brookdale

 A landlord’s gas safety check AND a full electrical check must be performed before the commencement of the tenancy (we can organise this if required).

 If your property is within the Selective Licensing area of Peterborough you will need to start arranging to ensure compliance with the licensing scheme.
 You can find out more here.
 We can guide you on this too if relevant.
+(April 2021 - The Council have advised us that their fee for this is now £288)

 We require two full sets of keys for the property at least 48 hours before the tenancy commences.